AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 ## Superclass Constructors
 Unlike most members of classes, constructors do not follow the specifications set by access specifiers.
 Constructors must be public, since if they do exist, they must be called from outside of the class they are a member of in order to instantiate an object of said class.

 In the case of subclasses, the constructors of any of the above superclasses will always be private & are not inherited by default.
 However, there is a workaround to this.
 A subclass can define its own constructor & call upon its superclass constructor.
-In this case, the CPP file contains no implemented constructor for the subclass:
+In this case, as in the [SuperclassConstructors](/Lab2/Examples/SuperclassConstructors/) example, the CPP file contains no implemented constructor for the subclass:

 **Header**
 ```c++